vidjil/vidjil/doc/immunobiological_background.md

   - The TRA locus holds ~100 V genes and ~50 J genes
   - The TRB locus holds 50 to 100 V genes, 1 D gene, 7 J genes, followed by another 1 D gene and 7 J genes
 - V genes are longer than J genes, and J genes are longer than D genes
-- The sets of V, D and J genes found in individuals differ
+- The sets V, D and J genes differ between individuals
 - There is however a low-enough finite number of genes and alleles so that they can be described within a few megabytes
 - Not all non-recombined V, D or J genes are functional, neither are all of their recombinations